qlnguyen1208/qlnguyen1208.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi there!
-I am a master's student at LMU Munich, specializing in pharmaceutical sciences and interested in bioinformatics.
-I am motivated to advance scientific understanding of disease mechanisms while contributing to new therapeutic options.

-For my [bachelor's thesis](/projects/bachelors-thesis/), I investigated the changes of the retinal pigment epithelium during retinitis pigmentosa disease progression.
-My technical skills include qRT-PCR, immunohistochemistry, fluorescence microscopy, western blot and computer-aided image segmentation.
-I am always eager to learn new methods!

-I am currently pursuing my master's degree to expand my expertise in molecular and computational methods.
-I plan to pursue a PhD to combine my wet lab experience with advanced computational methods.
+I recently graduated from the University of California, San Diego, with a bachelor's degree in Mathematics and Economics.
+I have a strong math background in calculus, probability, and statistics with RStudio, STATA, and Python.
+I am very passionate about economic growth, finance, and business analysis.
+Regarding the research sector, I am excited to study and do research in international macroeconomics, economic development, and R&D.